miya81/training-project-dorota/README.md

 # Starter Web Project

-This is a simple website project
+This is a simple website project.
+Adding an example text.

 ## Introduction